graphile/starter/README.md

 Currently if you miss required envvars weird things will happen; we don't currently have environment validation (PRs welcome!).

+## Production build for local mode

+Use `yarn run build` to generate a production build of the project

 ## Deploying to Heroku